 The days of cabin fever and thumb-twiddling until touchdown are long gone.
 Time spent airborne isn’t time wasted; the ways to tune in (or out) are nearly limitless.
 And that’s never been more true.
-In July 2019, Cathay Pacific and Cathay Dragon launched a new, improved inflight entertainment service, with more content on offer fleet-wide.
+In July 2019, Cathay Pacific launched a new, improved inflight entertainment service, with more content on offer fleet-wide.
 The amount of new movies has nearly doubled and will continue to rise as the year goes on.

 The new catalogue includes one of the largest inflight Asian content libraries in the world, expanded wellness programming to help passengers relax mid-flight, twice the family-friendly content and double the number of HD movies available on HD screens.

 ‘One of our goals is to showcase entertainment that is lesser-known but still excellent, so you can experience something brand-new and special onboard,’ says Simon Cuthbert, Cathay Pacific’s Entertainment, Platforms and Connectivity Manager.

 Long-haul flights offer the perfect opportunity to binge-watch a show.
 The airlines’ inflight entertainment offerings now include a collection of box sets, including both seasons of Killing Eve.